 When treatments described above fail to move the needle in severe cases of Seasonal Affective Disorders, your physicians may recommend medical intervention.
 Selective Serotonin Reuptake Inhibitors (SSRIs) are a class of medications that regulate serotonin hormone levels in the brain.
 They work by blocking its reabsorption into neurons, keeping the brain flooded with this “happiness” hormone.
 These medications have proven to be effective for depression although their impact, specifically for SAD has not been researched.

-Winter months leave most of us dreaming about spring, for sure.
-However, the season does not need to become an emotional trial that leaves you overwhelmed.
-You can easily implement the treatments described above to make winter a pleasant and emotionally healthy time.
+Winter months leave many of us yearning for spring and summer.
+However, the season should not become an emotional trial that leaves you overwhelmed.
+You certainly do not need SAD to add to existing depressive symptoms caused by the pandemic.
+The treatments described above can make the next few months more pleasant and emotionally healthy.
+Contact us for more information.